promotedai/opendelivery/README.md

 We are currently porting our managed service from Golang to C++.
 If you are a current customer and would like source-available access of the Golang implementation, please email Andrew.

-The following pieces of delivery are still in the progress of being ported and will be shared when they are ready:
+Note that this project still has some private dependencies that we need to share before it will build properly.
+As well, the following pieces of delivery are still in the progress of being ported and will be shared when they are ready:
 - Predictors
 - Blender